Berkeley Research Group: History

-BRG offers healthcare and life sciences industry expertise.
 In January 2011, the California Institute for Regenerative Medicine (CIRM), a state agency created by voters with Proposition 71, the California Stem Cell Research and Cures Act, released an independent economic impact study authored by BRG professionals.
 The report showed that the first $1.1 billion in grants created 25,000 job years and $200 million in new tax revenue through 2014.
 Taxpayer funding generates 2,739 jobs annually.

 Special Advisor Dr. Laura D'Andrea Tyson and directors Dr. Kenneth Serwin and Dr. Eric Drabkin performed "The Benefits for the U.S. Economy of a Temporary Tax Reduction on the Repatriation of Foreign Subsidiary Earnings," a 2011 economic study commissioned by the New America Foundation.
 The study assessed the effects of a one-time reduction in the tax rate applied to the repatriation of foreign subsidiary earnings on spending, output, and employment in the U.S. economy.
 The study found that a temporary reduction to approximately 5.25 percent would lead to a significant increase in repatriations, making $942 billion available for domestic use by U.S. multinational corporations.

 In 2013, the same authors published "Implications of a Switch to a Territorial Tax System in the United States: A Critical Comparison to the Current System."
 Citizens for Tax Justice wrote that the study "flies in the face of overwhelming evidence that today many of these profits are really earned in the U.S. but characterized as 'offshore' in order to obtain existing tax benefits that would be expanded under a territorial system."

-BRG publishes the publications BRG Review and ThinkSet which contain articles by BRG staff.

-Global Competition Review ranked BRG among the top 20 competition economics firms in the world in Economics 20, GCR's assessment of the world's leading economic consultancies, in both 2012 and 2013, and in its top 21 for 2014, 2015, and 2017.
-Global Investigations Review named BRG as one of the top ten investigations consultancies in the GIR 100 2018 guide.
+In 2022, BRG published several articles: "Estimating the Benefits from Collaboration: The Case of SEMATECH" by David Teece, which was cited in the Economic Report of the President, "ESI Triage Distribution in U.S. Emergency Departments" by Nicholas Chmielewski, which was published in Advanced Emergency Nursing Journal, "International Trade and the Survival of Mammalian and Reptilian Species" by Michael A. Williams et al., which was published in Science Advances, and Assets and Finances: Calculating Intellectual Property Damages, 2022-2023 ed. by Cleve Tyler, Greg Smith, and Deepa Sundararaman, which was published by Reuters.

+In 2023, David Ab h r, Neal Brody, Robin Cantor, and Dubravka Tosic published "Emerging Areas of Group and Class Actions Related to ESG Disclosures," in ICLG Class and Group Actions Laws and Regulations 2023.